 Average No. of Days Payable Outstanding = 365/Accounts Payables Turnover

-The result will indicate the average number of days in which a company pays its suppliers.
+The result will indicate the average number of days a company pays its suppliers.

 Working Capital Turnover